Sustainable Enterprise Executive Education & Development (SEED)

 Expertise: Sustainability Business & Leadership

 Lorenz has more than 45 years of experience in the field of sustainable engineering.
+Currently he serves as the Director of the Sustainable Engineering Masters Program as well as a Professor of Practice.
 He previously worked for the Sun Oil Company, first in the refineries and then at the corporate level.
 During his tenure, he established new air, water, hazardous waste and audit programs that coincided with the development and implementation of the nation’s first sets of federal legislation.
 In 1984, Lorenz cofounded Environmental Resources Management and established the company's management consulting practice.

 Therese DeVries Narzikul, ’04 MBA, MSN, CRNP